Dennis Martínez: Cleveland Indians (1994–1996)

 For 1995, he kept consistent form.
 He started the Opening Day game for the team once again, this time allowing two runs off four hits while striking out three in six innings of work, although the Indians prevailed over the Texas Rangers 11–6.
 He went 12–5 with a 3.08 ERA in 28 games and 187 innings pitched.
 He had 99 strikeouts with 46 walks.
 He made 15 putouts, three double plays, 46 assists and four errors, the latter being league highs while having a .938 fielding percentage.
 He finished in the top ten of numerous categories, such as WAR (5th, 5.7), ERA (3rd), walks & hits per inning (3rd, 1.176), and home runs per nine innings (9th, 0.818).

 On September 28, 1995, a wild pitch by Martínez broke the jaw of Hall of Famer Kirby Puckett.
-This would be Puckett's last official game of his career, retiring in 1996 due to glaucoma in his right eye, which was a result of Martínez's pitch.
+This would be Puckett's last official game of his career, as he retired in 1996 due to glaucoma in his right eye.
 Martínez pitched in five games for the Indians during their run to the American League pennant, his first postseason action since 1979 with the Orioles.
 He went 1–2 with two no decisions.
 He started Game 1 of both the ALDS and the ALCS.
 He earned his first postseason win in Game 6 of the ALCS, pitching seven innings while allowing four hits and no runs with three strikeouts and one walk on 90 pitches as the Indians clinched the pennant 4–0 over the Seattle Mariners.
 He started Game 2 and 6 of the World Series, receiving the loss in the former while having a no decision in the latter, although the Braves prevailed to win the Series in six games.

-The following year, now at the age of 42 (oldest in the American League), he had a year plagued by inconsistency.
+The following year, in which he turned 41 (oldest active pitcher in the American League at the time), he had a year plagued by inconsistency.
 Martínez started the Opening Day game for the team for the third straight year, the first Indians pitcher to have three consecutive Opening Day starts since Gaylord Perry in 1974.
-He pitched seven innings while allowing two runs on five hits, with five strikeouts and two walks, although the Indians lost 7–1.
+He pitched seven innings while allowing two runs on five hits including Derek Jeter's home run in his first at-bat, with five strikeouts and two walks, although the Indians lost 7–1.
 He went 9–6 with a 4.50 ERA in 20 games and 122 innings.
 He had 48 strikeouts (his lowest since 1980) and 37 walks.
 He didn't make any appearances for the Indians after August 27, in which he pitched just 2/3 innings while allowing two runs.